-23 Job Share and Reduction of Working Hours
+23. Job Share and Reduction of Working Hours

-- 23.1 An employee may request to their Director for a decrease in working hours or entering into a job share arrangement. - 23.2 The Director will consider a request for a decrease in working hours or job sharing arrangement giving attention to operational requirements.
-If the Director approves a reduced hours or job sharing it will then become the subject of a written agreement.
+- 23.1 An employee may request to their line manager and Section Manager for a decrease in working hours or entering into a job share arrangement. - 23.2 The Section Manager will consider a request for a decrease in working hours or job-sharing arrangement giving attention to operational requirements.
+If the Section Manager approves a reduced hours or job sharing it will then become the subject of a written agreement.

-24 Retirement Support
+24. Retirement Support